magical-mishka/tcw-chrome-extension/README.md

 * v1.0.7 - Preserve line breaks in selected text.
 * v1.0.8 - Added "open in new tab" button for items in sidebar
 * v1.0.9 - Style changes to pop-up (Thank you Sajjad for your help!)
+* v1.1.0.0 - Style changes to sidebar to match popup

 ## CONTRIBUTE